percona/percona-server-mysql-operator/source/backups.rst

 for backups.
 Value of this key should be the same as the name used to create the secret object (``cluster1-azure-credentials`` in the last example).

-You can use :ref:`prefix<backup-storages-azure-prefix>` option to specify the path (sub-folder) to the backups inside the container.
-If prefix is not set, backups will be stored in the root directory of the container.

 .. _backups-manual: